Bongará province

-Bongará is a province of the Amazonas Region, Peru.
-It borders by the north with Condorcanqui Province, by the East with the San Martín Region and Loreto Region, by the south with Chachapoyas Province and by the west with the provinces of Luya and Utcubamba.
+Bongará is a province of Peru's Amazonas Region.
+It borders to the north with the province of Condorcanqui, to the east with the San Martín Region and Loreto Region, to the south with the province of Chachapoyas and to the west with the provinces of Luya and Utcubamba.

 It presents a varied geographical configuration.
 The branches of the Andes cross it from west to east, dividing it in three regions with proper characteristics: